kbsezginel/nanocar-avogadro/docs/installation.md

 ## Configuring the Python environment
 1. Install conda [here](https://conda.io/docs/user-guide/install/index.html#regular-installation).

 2. Create a new environment in conda.
+In Windows you can use the Anaconda prompt application.
 ```
 conda create -n nanocar python=3.5
 ```